biandratti/huginn-proxy/src/content/docs/docs/benchmarks.md

 Pure parser cost (no network) is ~930–970 ns per fingerprint (`bench_fingerprinting`).

-## Throughput — with eBPF vs without
+## Throughput: with eBPF vs without

 The meaningful comparison is **with eBPF vs without eBPF**: it isolates the cost of TCP SYN fingerprinting on top of the TLS + HTTP fingerprinting baseline.
-All runs use HTTPS with TLS termination and full fingerprinting — the real production workload.
+All runs use HTTPS with TLS termination and full fingerprinting (the real production workload).

 Averages over clean runs: **with eBPF n=5, without eBPF n=1** (the no-eBPF baseline has limited statistical weight).